matthieugomez/regife/README.md

 #### When should I use interactive fixed effects?
 Time fixed effects assume aggregate shocks impact each individual in the same way.
 In contrast, interactive fixed effects allow individuals to have different exposure to aggregate shocks.

-You can find examples of such models in the following article
+You can find such models in the following articles:

 - Eberhardt, Helmers, Strauss (2013) *Do spillovers matter when estimating private returns to R&D?*
 - Hagedorn, Karahan, Movskii (2015) *Unemployment Benefits and Unemployment in the Great Recession: The Role of Macro Effects*